aifimmunology/MOCHA/README.md

 # <a name="license"></a> License

-scMACS follows the Allen Institute Software License - full information about the license can be found on the LICENSE file.
+MOCHA follows the Allen Institute Software License - full information about the license can be found on the LICENSE file.